 Below a certain level of hormonal support, the uterine lining can no longer be maintained and begins to slough off, initiating the menstrual phase of the cycle.
 The monthly shedding of the uterine lining that is accompanied by menstrual blood is called menstruation, or a period.
 As levels of ovarian hormones drop, their inhibiting effect on the pituitary hormones is lifted.
 FSH and LH production now begins to rise, and a new cycle starts.

 In terms of conception, fertility depends on three factors: a healthy egg, healthy sperm, and favorable cervical mucus.
-The egg lives for twelve to twenty-four hours and then disintegrates if not fertilized.
+The egg lives for 12 to 24 hours and then disintegrates if not fertilized.
 Healthy sperm travel through strands of fertile cervical mucus, which is produced a few days before ovulation.
 In the presence of favorable cervical mucus, which guides and nourishes the sperm, they can survive as long as five days within the body.
-Otherwise sperm die very quickly and never reach the egg.
+Otherwise, sperm die very quickly and never reach the egg.